Wisdom Teeth Removal in Reno, NV

 If you do not have your wisdom teeth removed, they may cause oral health issues down the line such as bone loss, tooth decay, oral pain, gum disease, and more.
-Dr. Galea recommends having third molars extracted as soon as possible.
+Dr. Galea and Dr. Curtis recommend having third molars extracted as soon as possible.
 Your general dentist takes X-rays at checkups to monitor the development of these teeth and will refer you to an oral surgeon when it’s time to have them removed.
 If you’re unsure whether or not you have wisdom teeth and are in need of treatment, contact our office in Reno, NV, for an appointment.

 Wisdom teeth may not always cause pain, but they should be evaluated by a dentist or oral surgeon.
 As a wisdom tooth develops, its roots become longer and the jaw bone becomes more dense.
 When removing them in your 30s and beyond, the tooth is fully developed and can lead to longer surgery and recovery times.
 Younger patients have easier recoveries and overall fewer complications.

 Northern Nevada Oral & Maxillofacial surgeons regularly perform safe and effective wisdom teeth removal procedures at our offices in Reno and Sparks, NV.
 Dr. Christopher Galea and Dr. William Curtis are board-certified oral surgeons trained to administer all forms of anesthesia and sedation, allowing you to rest comfortably in the care of our expert team.